 How long will it take to lose my tummy?

 The biggest culprit of the after-preggie belly is the womb and stretched abdominal muscles.
 It took nine long months for this whole stretching process to happen, and therefore it won't shrink back overnight.

 Getting your womb back to its original size may take around six weeks, but getting your figure back is going to take a bit longer.
-How much longer and how successful this will be also depends on your shape, size and how much exercise you did before you got pregnant.
+How much longer and how successful this will be will also depend on your shape, size and how much exercise you did before you got pregnant.